fodela/Data-Structure-and-Algorithm/lessons.md

 We recursively do an inorder traversal on the left subtree, visit the root node, and finally do a recursive inorder traversal of the right subtree

 left subtree => root node => right node

+**Postorder**
+We recursively do an postorder traversal on the left subtree, and the right subtree followed by a visit to the root node

+left subtree => right node => root node